omoemm/parlonsbitcoin/README.md

 # Roadmap
 ## ESSENTIAL
-- [ ] paint content of each podcast on its page
+- [ ] create a grid grouping all podcasts in individual tiles

 ## TOENJOYDOING
-- [ ] create a grid grouping all podcasts in individual tiles
 - [ ] add footer links to social
 - [ ] pick a font pair [here](https://fontpair.co/)
 - [ ] validate SEO of the website